qzhuae/MarkdownNotes/ECON2103FinalReview.md

 `marginal product` (derivative, slope of PF) MP of Labor = $\frac{\Delta Q}{\Delta L}$
 >  increase in output arising from one additional unit of that input, every other inputs constant.

-Think at the margin
+Think at the margin: additional input if MP > MC

+**MPL diminishes as L rises** whether the fixed input is land or capital (equipment, mahchines),

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI5NzA1ODgxLC0xODQ0ODc1MzAxXX0=
+eyJoaXN0b3J5IjpbMTE5NTA0NTk1MywtMTg0NDg3NTMwMV19
 -->